 Direct certification data are typically available to all LEAs that participate in the NSLP on at least an annual basis.
-LEAs with schools not operating a special provision (e.g., Community
+LEAs with schools not operating a special provision (e.g., CEP, Provision 2, or Provision 35) are required to run direct certification with SNAP at least three times a year.